 There are things we can control or improve and then there are somethings we cannot.
 Some popular streaming sources are often overcrowded as lots of people access them at the same time.
 As a result, their overloaded server starts to behave erratically and you experience the Kodi buffering issues.

 This is something we cannot control, change or improve.
 But, the good news is that most Kodi add-ons provide the link to multiple sources for a particular video.
 So, if one source is too crowded, jump over to another one.
 This is likely to take care of the Kodi buffering problem.

 Final Words on Kodi Buffering Issues

 Kodi buffering issues have marred the user experience and continue to do so.
 Thankfully, we have some very effective solutions that either considerably reduce the instances of buffering problems or eliminate them completely.
 I probably cannot assert it enough that you must use a VPN while using Kodi.
 You will see a dramatic change in the buffering speed.
 Besides that, allocating bigger size to video cache and clearing the cache also play a very important role in resolving the issue.
 I hope the methods I have provided above helped you take care of your Kodi buffering woes.
-If none of the solutions work for you, I suggest you reset Kodi for a fresh start.Disclaimer - FireStickTricks.com do not host or link to copyright-protected streams.
+If none of the solutions work for you, I suggest you reset Kodi for a fresh start.Disclaimer - FireStickTricks.com does not verify the legality or security of any apps or services mentioned on this site.
+Also, we do not host or link to copyright-protected streams.
 We highly discourage piracy and strictly advise our readers to avoid it at all costs.
 Any mention of free streaming on our site is purely meant for copyright-free content that is available in the Public domain.
 Read our full disclaimer.